Using Melatonin to Help Reset Circadian RhythmSep 03, 2019

-I often look to Relax Powder, Calm Nights, and Serene Sleep for folks who don't see a benefit from Melatonin.
+I often look to Relax Powder and Serene Sleep for folks who don't see a benefit from Melatonin.
 L-theanine (Peace of Mind) or 5-HTP at 50-100 mg can also be considered.
 Be sure to speak with your doctor before starting any of these supplements.